zmcartor/homestead-guide/source/expanse.rst

 Ether
 ********************************************************************************

-What is ether?
+What is expanse?
 ================================================================================

 Ether is the name of the currency used within Expanse.
 It is used to pay for computation within the EVM.
-This is done indirectly by purchasing gas for ether as explained in _`gas`.
+This is done indirectly by purchasing gas for expanse as explained in _`gas`.

 Denominations
 --------------------------------------------------------